 Who’s ready for an adventure?
 As the C&O Canal National Historical Park embarks on its next 50 years as a National Park, see what this incredible natural attraction here in Montgomery County, Maryland has to offer during your next trip to the area.

-For nearly 100 years, The Chesapeake & Ohio Canal (C&O) National Historical Park was a lifeline for communities along the Potomac River.
+For over 100 years, The Chesapeake & Ohio Canal (C&O) National Historical Park was a lifeline for communities along the Potomac River.
 Today, it endures as a pathway for discovering historical and recreational treasures.

 What to Know Before You Go